magnars/s.el/README.md

 **Looking for work?** Here are some features we would like:

  - `(s-distance s1 s2)` calculates Levenshtein distance between s1 and s2
- - `(s-shared-start s1 s2)` returns the longest prefix s1 and s2 have in common
- - `(s-shared-end s1 s2)` returns the longest suffix s1 and s2 have in common

 ## Development